ITRC Solution 5

 If there are indications that your child’s Social Security Number has been compromised and used for financial gain, you must contact the three Credit Reporting Agencies (CRAs) in writing.
 A minor under the age of 18 should not have a credit report.
 Therefore, if one exists it will contain information that does not match the correct information of the minor child.

 There are some cases that appear to be identity theft but are not.
 Receiving a pre-approved credit card offer in your child’s name might be upsetting; however, it might only be an innocent marketing tool sent by an affiliate of your bank because you opened a college fund or savings account for your child.
-We recommend that you opt out of all marketing lists with the bank when you open an account.
-A check of the credit reports will help you sort this out.
+We recommend that you opt-out of all marketing lists with the bank when you open an account.

 All correspondence should be mailed certified, return receipt.
 This correspondence should include: